erwanm/indie-coding/README.md

 The photos are licensed under [Creative Commons Attribution-ShareAlike 4.0](CC BY-SA 4.0) with attribution required ([source](https://photo.meta.stackexchange.com/questions/7109/new-photo-contest)).

 The script stores each photo together with a text file containing the author, source and details.

+### `collect-ubuntu-wallpapers.sh`

+Collects every background image (wallpaper) available in any of the past Ubuntu wallpapers packages until now, provided the corresponding license is found.

+This script requires an Ubuntu OS.
+It works by installing every relevant package, extracting the images and then uninstalling the package.

+The code relies on information found [here](https://askubuntu.com/questions/11447/where-can-i-find-all-the-wallpapers-ever-included), [here](https://askubuntu.com/questions/519233/what-license-are-the-ubuntu-wallpapers-distributed-under) and [there](https://askubuntu.com/questions/1438419/understanding-the-copyright-file-in-ubuntu-wallpapers).